whitecollaralgos/Algoways/docs/ZMQ_AUDIT_REPORT.md

 ## Conclusion

-The OpenAlgo WebSocket implementation is well-architected with good separation of concerns and error handling.
+The AlgoWays WebSocket implementation is well-architected with good separation of concerns and error handling.
 However, the hardcoded ZMQ port in the WebSocket proxy prevents proper multi-instance operation.
 The recommended immediate fix is to implement dynamic port configuration (Solution 1), which requires minimal code changes and maintains backward compatibility.

 For performance optimization, message batching and binary serialization offer the best return on investment, potentially reducing network overhead by 50-70% for high-frequency data streams.